qteatime/kate/docs/source/dev/manual/web/basics.rst

 =================

-The ``web-archive`` :term:`runtime` supports running games originally made for a web browser in Kate by using a combination of :term:`emulation` and :term:`code translation`, as long as all the data required to run the game can be found in the cartridge.
+The ``web-archive`` :term:`runtime` supports running games originally made for a web browser in Kate by using a combination of :term:`emulation <runtime emulation>` and :term:`code translation`, as long as all the data required to run the game can be found in the cartridge.